NCERT Exemplar Solutions Class 9 Science Chapter 1 – Free PDF Download

-The temperature of a substance remains constant during melting and boiling points till the completion of melting and boiling because of latent heat of fusion used by the substances.
-Latent heat of fusion helps to overcome the force of attraction between particles of solid to change into liquid when they melt.
+The temperature of a substance remains constant during melting and boiling points till the completion of melting and boiling because of the latent heat of fusion used by the substances.
+Latent heat of fusion helps to overcome the force of attraction between particles of solid to change into a liquid when they melt.
 Hence temperature remains constant.

 - Physical nature of matter

 - The matter is made up of particles

 - How small are these particles of matter?

 - Particles of matter have space between them

 - The gaseous state

 - Effect of change of temperature